Skip to content

 When moving to a care home yourself, or supporting a loved-one’s move, understanding what the State will fund and who is eligible to receive funding can be extremely confusing.
 Coupled with the fact that this can be a time fraught with anxiety and emotion, and that the wellbeing of your loved-one is your first concern can make the topic of care home funding a minefield to navigate.

-The following provides an outline to some of the most commonly asked questions, but does not replace seeing specialist advice about your specific situation.
+It could be that this is the first time you have ever had to consider this issue, or that the change has been very sudden and unexpected so you have not had a lot of time to make the necessary arrangements.
+The following provides an outline to some of the most commonly asked questions, but does not replace seeking specialist advice about your specific situation.

-Even though you may have paid National Insurance contributions, they do not go towards the cost of funding social care or residential care.
-Whether your residential care is funded by the Local Authority will be means tested.
+One common misconception is that National Insurance contributions go towards the cost of funding social and residential care, this is not the case.
+Whether you or your loved-one’s residential care will be funded by the Local Authority is means tested.

-For more information about funding for care homes in North East Lincolnshire click here
+For more information about funding care homes in North East Lincolnshire please visit Services 4 Me.

-Even if you are self-funding because your assets fall above the threshold, it is important to get a care assessment as there are other forms of financial assistance you may be entitled to.
+Even if you or your loved-one is self-funding because the combined income and capital falls above the threshold, it is still important to get a care assessment as there are other forms of financial assistance that could be helpful.

-If you own your home, the value of it might be counted as capital after 12 weeks if you move permanently into a care home.
+If you or your loved-one owns their own home, the value of it could be counted as capital after 12 weeks if the move to a care home is permanent.

-If most of your assets are tied up in property and you have very little savings, your local authority might offer you the option of a deferred payment agreement, which means you won’t have to sell your home immediately to pay for the care home fees.
+If most of you or your loved-one’s assets are tied up in property and there are very little savings to consider, the Local Authority might offer the option of a deferred payment agreement.
+This means the home will not have to be sold immediately to pay for the care home fees.